Bounds for lacunary bilinear spherical and triangle maximal functions: Decomposition of the operator and bounds for the pieces in the H older range

 where we used Young's inequality and the fact that $\|\psi_i\|_1=\|\psi\|_1\lesssim 1$.
 The case where $i=0$ or $j=0$ follows similarly. \end{proof}

 \begin{prop} Let $d\geq 2$.
 Then for every $i,j\geq 1$

 \end{prop}

-\begin{rem} The exact value of the negative power of $2^{i+j}$ that we get in the proposition above is not very important to run our argument later, so one could also use the estimates for the pieces of $\tilde{\mathcal{M}}$ from \cite{HHY}, or the bilinear multiplier theorem in \cite{GHS} to get the proposition above with a potentially different negative power.
-The nice thing about the proof below is that it reduces things to spherical averages in $\R^d$ and it can be adapted to more general averaging operators, like the ones in the last section of this paper. \end{rem}
+\begin{rem} The attentive reader might notice that the exact value of the negative power of $2^{i+j}$ that we get in the proposition above is not very important to run the proof of Theorem \ref{boundsspherical} later, so one could also use the estimates for the pieces of $\tilde{\mathcal{M}}$ from \cite{HHY}, or the bilinear multiplier theorem in \cite{GHS} to get the proposition above with a worse negative power.
+One advantage of the proof below is that it reduces things to spherical averages in $\R^d$ and it can be adapted to take care of more general averaging operators, like the bilinear averages $\mathcal{A}_1^{\mathbf{a}}$ for which we will prove decay bounds in Proposition \ref{decayboundsforleeshuin}.
+Moreover, having a better decay power in this proposition is interesting on its own, and might have other applications in the study of the sharp $L^p$ improving properties of $\mathcal{A}_1$ for example. \end{rem} \begin{proof}